ITManagerCOH/security-policies/password/index.md

 #### Servers

 Access to servers, for both production as well as development and testing infrastructure, must be with a password and MFA or with per-user public keys (e.g., SSH keys).
-Only Tailscale-based network authentication is permitted for services not exposed to the Internet.
+Only GEOGO-based network authentication is permitted for services not exposed to the Internet.

 #### Automated processes